Posted at Nov 29, 2019 8:18:00 AM by THAT Agency | Share

 Earn wider range of keyword dominance

 Remember, focus on creating quality content instead of as much content as you can.
 Focus on search intent and creating useful content for your audience.
 And, while words are important, don't forget about the power of video to grow your business!

 Chances are, the more quality video content you have on your site, the longer people will stay.
 It’s easier for people to watch a few minute-long videos than reading a single blog post.

 Investing in video will empower you to and it doesn’t have to be extremely expensive either.
 You can shoot quality videos from an iPhone and a $30 tripod just fine.
 Unless the videographer had too much coffee that morning and is shaky, no one is going to be thinking about the type of camera you’re using.
 They’re interested in the content.

 However, just because you have video on your site doesn’t guarantee you the level of engagement you’re looking for.
 Circling back to SEO and content, you need to make sure you’re creating quality content that focuses on search intent.

 Your video needs to have a purpose and it needs to be optimized for organic search.
 YouTube is the second largest search engine, and it uses algorithms similar to Google’s to rank your video content.
 Make sure you’re including relevant tags, descriptions, and links to your website.

-For 2018, we’re keeping up with this trend however we’re diving head first into video marketing.
-With our great partners, we’ll be able to put our content into motion effectively, and we can do the same for you.
-If you’re looking for a strong partner to grow your business with video or content marketing in 2018, we’d love to schedule some time to discuss your goals and see how we can achieve them together.
+If you’re looking for a strong partner to grow your business with content marketing in 2020, we’d love to schedule some time to discuss your goals and see how we can help you achieve them!